malvern-cads/centsecure/docs/game_plan.md

 2. Operating System Updates
     - Update OS
     - Set update settings accordingly
+        - Set the software mirror to a server from the UK.
+        - Enable automatic updates
 3. The Hunt 1.0
     - Unwanted software
         - if during this phase you come across software that needs removing, but you can't remove it because of updates, WRITE IT DOWN!